 If the label has been removed or damaged, you can search the manufacturer’s website to find the relevant safety information.

 Over time, new information about a hazardous substance may emerge which suggests that the risks to human health and/or the environment may not be appropriately managed by the existing controls for the substance.
-When this happens, the EPA may reassess the approval for the substance.
-Glyphosate is on the Chief Executive Initiated Reassessment (CEIR) Programme list, which means that we are actively monitoring its status and international developments.
+When this happens, we may reassess the approval for the substance.

-If EPA staff consider a formal review is needed after reviewing the overseas reports, a reassessment may be initiated, but on the weight of evidence to date, glyphosate does not require classification under HSNO as a carcinogen or mutagen.
+If we consider a formal review is needed after reviewing the overseas reports, a reassessment may be initiated, but on the weight of evidence to date, glyphosate does not require classification under HSNO as a carcinogen or mutagen.

 How glyphosate is regulated overseas